osuosl/timesync/source/draft_api.rst

 -----

 Slugs appear in many places in TimeSync.
-They are used to get objects from the backend, reference objects from within other objects, etc. A valid slug follows a very specific format:
+They are used to get objects from the back-end, reference objects from within other objects, etc. A valid slug follows a very specific format:

 #) May only contain lowercase letters and numbers